Staff Selection Commission

 SSC MTS vs SSC CHSL: Exam Pattern

 SSC MTS and SSC CHSL being two different examinations and for different job posts, the testing pattern also contains few differences.
-You should be well aware of the differences you in both the exam patterns so that you can choose and prepare in a better way.
+You should be well aware of the differences between the exam patterns of SSC MTS and SSC CHSL so that you can choose and prepare in a better way.

 |SSC MTS||SSC CHSL|